celestiaorg/docs/docs/developers/gm-query.md

 # 💬 Say `gm world!`

-Now, you're going to get your blockchain to say `gm world!` - in order to do so you need to make the following changes:
+Now, we're going to get our blockchain to say `gm world!` - in order to do so you need to make the following changes:

 - Modify a protocol buffer file